Raj-2151-raj/Weather-Forecast-Application/readme.md

 ## Future Enhancements

-- Add a toggle to switch between Celsius and Fahrenheit.
 - Use `localStorage` instead of `sessionStorage` for persistent city history.
 - Add animations for better user experience.
 - Improve error handling for API rate limits and network issues.